 The City of Airdrie has contracted the RCMP for providing law and order services.
 They also provide staff to support RCMP in their policing efforts.
 Airdrie RCMP detachment made a policing plan in 2013 to improve the safety of residents.

 Crime Statistics 2014 – 2015

 The above table shows a comparison of some categories of crimes in Airdrie over a span of 2 years, from 2014 to 2015.
 As we can see there is a 47% increase in crimes in rural areas in 2015 when compared to the previous year.
-The overall violations charged under criminal code also saw an increase of 21% in 2015 in comparison to 2014.
+The overall violations charged under the criminal code also saw an increase of 21% in 2015 in comparison to 2014.
 Though there has been a 3% decrease in violent crimes, the overall crime data does not show much improvement in the crime severity index.

 Neighborhoods of Airdrie

-Some of the popular neighborhoods in Airdrie are close to the downtown area due to proximity to shopping, schools and other amenities.
+Some of the popular neighborhoods in Airdrie are close to the downtown area due to proximity to shopping, schools, and other amenities.
 These include neighborhoods such as Airdrie Meadows, Bayside, Canals, Edgewater, Fairways, Jensen, Luxstone, Sagewood, Ridgegate, Stonegate, Sunridge, Waterstone, and Woodside.
-You may find a mix of condos, townhouses, single family homes as well as detached and semi-detached housing options in Airdrie.
+You may find a mix of condos, townhouses, single-family homes as well as detached and semi-detached housing options in Airdrie.
 There is a choice for every range of budget and necessity.